-As envisioned under Section 319, the offering hereby of Guaranteed 4.504% Participating Securities Participation Certificates, Series SBIC-PS 2004-10 A (the "Certificates"), representing fractional undivided interests in the "Pool" (as described below), is being undertaken by SBA to provide SBICs with long-term funds for investment activities.
-The Certificates represent the twenty-fifth issue of 10-year certificates pursuant to Section 319.
-The earlier issues, aggregating \$5,022,960,000, were sold in underwritten public offerings between February 22, 1995 and August 27, 2003.
+As envisioned under Section 319, the offering hereby of Guaranteed 5.944% Participating Securities Participation Certificates, Series SBIC-PS 2008-10 B (the "Certificates"), representing fractional undivided interests in the "Pool" (as described below), is being undertaken by SBA to provide SBICs with long-term funds for investment activities.
+The Certificates represent the thirty-fourth issue of 10-year certificates pursuant to Section 319.
+The earlier issues, aggregating \$9,616,380,000, were sold in underwritten public offerings between February 22, 1995 and February 27, 2008.

 Prior to October 1, 1997, Section 320 (formerly Section 322) of the Act required SBA to issue and guarantee SBIC participation certificates at periodic intervals of not less than every three months.
 Effective October 1, 1997, such requirement was changed to allow for the semi-annual issuance and guarantee of SBIC participation certificates.
 Effective April 5, 1999, such requirement was changed again to allow for the annual issuance and guarantee of SBIC participation certificates.
-SBA currently anticipates the formation of additional pools of 10-year SBA-guaranteed participating securities, on a semi-annual basis, and the offering of SBA-guaranteed participating securities participation certificates representing fractional undivided interests in such pools (the "Participating Security Program").
-In addition, the formation of additional pools comprised of SBA-guaranteed SBIC debentures and the offering of certificates representing fractional undivided interests in such pools are required currently at periodic intervals of not less than every twelve months (the "Debenture Program").
-SBA currently contemplates that semi-annual offerings under the Participating Security Program will occur each February and August and that semiannual offerings under the Debenture Program will occur each March and September.
-SBA's plans with respect to future offerings under the Participating Security Program and the Debenture Program are subject to change due to such factors as the level of demand for funds by the SBICs and changes in the law, in market conditions and in SBA policy.
+Currently, SBA anticipates the formation of one final pool of 10-year SBA-guaranteed participating securities and the offering of SBA-guaranteed participating securities participation certificates representing fractional undivided interests in such pool in February 2009.
+See "Description of the SBIC Program - Recent Developments" herein.
+The formation of additional pools comprised of SBA-guaranteed SBIC debentures and the offering of certificates representing fractional undivided interests in such pools are required currently at periodic intervals of not less than every twelve months or shorter intervals as deemed appropriate (the "Debenture Program").
+SBA currently contemplates that semi-annual offerings under the Debenture Program will occur each March and September.
+SBA's plans with respect to the formation of additional pools of 10-year SBAguaranteed participating securities and the offering of SBA-guaranteed participating securities participation certificates representing fractional undivided interests in such pools (the "Participating Security Program") and with respect to future offerings under the Debenture Program are subject to change due to such factors as the level of demand for funds by the SBICs and changes in the law, in market conditions and in SBA policy.